benedond/safety-critical-scheduling/README.md

          "command":"yes >/dev/null",          // optional: command to be executed (for DEmOS config) "resourceAssignments":[              // list of possible assignments to resources {                                 // possible assignment 1:
+               "slope": 0.2,                  //   has this slope,
+               "intercept": 0.3,              //   this intercept,
-               "energyConsumption":20,        //   has this energy consumption score (integer) "length":80,                   //   has this processing time in ms (integer) "processors":[                 //   is an assignment to the following processors:
+               "length":80,                   //   and this processing time in ms (integer) "processors":[                 //   is an assignment to the following processors:
                   {
                      "processingUnits":1,     //     requires 1 processing unit (integer)